Background pattern

 • you are taking venetoclax (a medicine used to treat cancer).

 You should avoid exposure to the sun while you are being treated.
-It is important to cover exposed skin areas with protective clothing and use a high-factor sunscreen, as you may be more sensitive to UV sunlight.
+It is important to cover areas of skin that are exposed to the sun with protective clothing and to use a sunscreen with a high sun protection factor (SPF), as you may get more sensitive to the UV rays of the sun.

-If you are in any of the above circumstances (or in doubt), consult your doctor, pharmacist or nurse before using Noxafil.
+If you are in any of the above situations (or if in doubt), talk to your doctor, pharmacist or nurse before using Noxafil.

 Children